 After the building’s restoration was complete, Don researched authentic Victorian wall coverings and paint colors to complete the luxurious interior design.
 Each room has its own color, wall covering, fabrics and furniture design, with carefully selected furnishings that fit the style, size and ambience of that room.
 Most of the furnishings are museum quality, with a preference for American antiques from 1800 through 1890.

 The search for these antiques led to some particularly outstanding bedroom suites: the Malarin Estates incredible Mahogany suite that was exhibited in the 1893 Chicago World’s fair; the magnificent Eastlake suite from the estate of C.K.
-McClatchley, which includes his bowl and pitcher set; Edith Head’s bedroom suite, including her early commissioned portrait; an 1860 Chippendale Revival four-poster bed with canopy and side curtains, highboy and lowboy; and others.
+McClatchley, which includes his bowl and pitcher set; Edith Head’s bedroom suite, including her early commissioned portrait; an 1860 Chippendale Revival four-poster bed with canopy and side curtains, highboy and lowboy currently located in the Parke room, among others treasures.

-The goal of this process—design, furnishing, decorating and services—is to recreate the experience a guest would have had if they had been a guest of the Parkes at the turn of the century.
+The goal of this process—design, furnishing, decorating and services—was to recreate the experience a guest would have had if they had been a guest of the Parkes at the turn of the century.
+Ladies and gentlemen, welcome to the Martine Inn.